sym.sdk.integrations.slack

 Parameters

-active_only – A boolean indicating whether or not to exclude deactivated and deleted users.
+active_only – A boolean indicating whether to exclude deactivated and deleted users.

 sym.sdk.integrations.slack.mention(identifier: Union[str, sym.sdk.user.User]) str